CUBRID/cubrid-manual/ko/sql/tuning.rst

 .. code-block:: sql

     -- csql>;plan simple
-    -- this would qualify to use Index Skip Scanning:
-    SELECT /*+ RECOMPILE INDEX_SS */ *
+    -- this will qualify to use Index Skip Scanning SELECT /*+ RECOMPILE INDEX_SS */ *
     FROM tbl
     WHERE name = '1000';